-In this piece I am not taking sides on the issue whether Muslims and Christians worship the same God.
+In this piece, I am not taking sides on the issue of whether Muslims and Christians worship the same God.
 Many have already made declarations that Muslims and Christians do, or do not, worship the same God.

 For example, I recently noticed that Franklin Graham, President and CEO of Samaritan’s Purse and the Billy Graham Evangelistic Association, weighed in on the controversy: “Islam denies that God has a Son.
 They deny that Jesus is God.
 They do not believe in a Triune God–Father, Son, and Holy Spirit,” Graham continued.
 “I can tell you – Islam and Christianity clearly do not worship the same God.”
 That is certainly a clear and unambiguous statement of his position.

 Other Christians, however, make the same claim with similar arguments set forth by Franklin Graham.
 What concerns me about such statements is that if one says Muslims and Christians do not worship the same God because Muslims reject Jesus as God, as well as the doctrine and reality of the Trinity, then we must also say Jews and Christians do not worship the same God.